And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 Okay, so he's back to this today.

-Now, tactically, and he's doing this with ISIS.
+Now, tactically, he's doing this with ISIS.

-This is an to go get the oil out of Iraq, this is another invasion.
+To go get the oil out of Iraq, this is another invasion.

 And then after you invade the country, you've got to hold it.

-You've got to you don't just go in there and get the oil.
+You don't just go in there and get the oil.

 There's a whole lot of military things you have to do first before you get it.

-Uh but just on the surface, what Trump is saying makes imminent common sense.
+But just on the surface, what Trump is saying makes imminent common sense.

-And believe me, there are people all over this country who love this country who think attitudes like that are what has been missing.
+And believe me, there are people all over this country who love this country, who think attitudes like that are what has been missing.

 It ought not even be a question of us having to go in and take it.